Do people today want chilling and thrilling story-lines?

 I have talked to a number of therapist and psychologist about how my art helps me deal with real world suffering, pain, emotional sickness, depression, thoughts of suicide, and just controlling whatever else dark feelings I might have.
 Most artist such as myself suffer from a lot of mental health problems mainly suicidal related, so our thoughts are usually darker than the average artist.
 This is why there shouldn't be any regulations or rules on what we create because the things we produce help combat the problems we suffer from.

-Oppressing what the sufferer is trying to create only makes the situation worse.
+Oppressing what the sufferer is trying to create only makes the situation worse for us.
 The reason some people want chilling stories is because everything else is just, boring as shit.
 People love suspense, they like being surprised and anticipating moments that give them plenty to think about when its over.
 You're going to have the sensitive crowd who will hate your stuff, complain about it, and even make stupid accusations about you as a person just because your imagination is better than theirs.
 The thing about me is that I don't see things the way the general public see them.

 Popular Posts